PowerDNS/pdns/docs/settings.rst

 -  String

 Password required to access the webserver.
-Since 4.6.0 the password can be hashed and salted using ``pdnsutil hash-password PASS`` instead of being in plaintext.
+Since 4.6.0 the password can be hashed and salted using ``pdnsutil hash-password`` instead of being in plaintext.

 .. _setting-webserver-port: